mglukhikh/job-scheduler/README.md

 Given tests generally construct a scheduler and a number of jobs, then schedule jobs, then observe on their progress.
 Tests assume that PC is free enough to schedule everything in time.

-Back end
+Front end
 --------

-Back end is very straightforward.
+Front end is very straightforward.
 At the beginning, server constructs one periodic job and starts.
 HTML page contains a table with existing jobs, and input elements to construct a new one or delete an existing one.
 At this moment, periodic polling once per second is used to update progress and status of jobs.

 To use this server, just run it.
 It listens port number 8080 instead of standard 80.
 Job status and progress are updates automatically.
 To create a new job, you should fill its name, choose its type, fill its start time and duration and press "New job".
 "Start time" field represents an interval between now and job start moment.
 The following types are supported by the server:
 * One-Shot job -- just runs once and prints "Completed" in status field